Sanne Troelsgaard: International career

 Troelsgaard made her senior international debut for Denmark in March 2008, playing the last four minutes of a 1–0 win over Finland at the 2008 Algarve Cup.
 At the 2011 Matchworld Women's Cup in June 2011, she scored all three goals in the Danes' 3–0 win over Wales.

 A serious illness in the family caused Troelsgaard to withdraw from national coach Kenneth Heiner-Møller's squad for UEFA Women's Euro 2013.

 On 19 June 2017, Troelsgaard was called up to the Danish squad for the UEFA Women's Euro 2017.

 On 16 June 2022, Troelsgaard was called up to the Danish squad for the UEFA Women's Euro 2022.

 On 30 June 2023, Troelsgaard was called up to the 23-player Danish squad for the 2023 FIFA Women's World Cup.

 On 20 June 2025, Troelsgaard was called up to the Danish squad for the UEFA Women's Euro 2025.

 Troelsgaard announced her retirement from the national team on 6 October 2025.
 Denmark men's coach Brian Riemer called Troelsgaard a luminary of Danish football and remarked that all her efforts to spotlight Danish women's football commands respect, while men's national team player Gustav Isaksen called her a leader and commended her total commitment as a player, as well as her charismatic personality and presence on the field.
 The Danish Football Association Head of Football declared Troelsgaard one of the biggest players in the history of Danish national team football.
 Troelsgaard herself released a statement wherein she stated the national team had been “a home” for her.

+Personal life

+Troelsgaard has a twin sister, former footballer Lotte Troelsgaard, who retired her active playing career in 2019.